Estimated reading time: 9 minutes

 ‘The directors call for a “radical rethink” of how to provide safe and loving homes for children who cannot live with their birth family.
 They argue the “dysfunctional market” for children’s residential care must be dismantled or radically overhauled and profit-making eliminated or capped.

-Not for Profit Charities and communities coming together are the way forward.
+Not for Profit Charities and communities uniting are the way forward.

 Placing children in care because of the label ‘poverty’ has made them vulnerable; however, the support of strangers and communities working with Not-for-Profit Charities is making a significant impact.
-They have created support networks and campaigns to ensure vulnerable children and their families get the added support they need when it’s needed most.
+They have created support networks and campaigns to ensure vulnerable children at risk and their families get the support they need when needed most.

 Food poverty makes families vulnerable, and hungry children are less likely to concentrate at school; not surprisingly, they achieve less.
 Subsequently, the effects of poverty have a downward spiral effect on a child’s future and chances in life.

-Furthermore, it was a geographical divide where the’ haves versus the have nots,’ was as my Nan would say.
-She wasn’t far wrong; nothing has changed, except, sadly, the have nots are now in former affluent areas.
+Furthermore, it was a geographical divide where the’ haves versus the have-nots,’ as my Nan would say.
+She wasn’t far wrong; nothing has changed, except, sadly, the have-nots are now in former affluent areas.
 There is no geographical divide between poverty; everyone is vulnerable.

 Tough times are calling for tough decisions for families in poverty.

-Coronavirus has lasting effects on families, especially Long Covid, as we are yet to find out exactly what we are dealing with.
-Subsequently, in these challenging times, parents face tough decisions for the future.
-One of the most heart-breaking decisions is to place your children into care because you can’t afford to feed them.
-It is no wonder that mental health problems for children and adults are rising as the one thing families have that children need love; however, love is not enough to keep families together and food on the table.
+Coronavirus has lasting effects on families, especially Long Covid, as we have yet to find out what we are dealing with.
+In these challenging times, parents face tough decisions for the future.
+But the most heartbreaking decision for any parent is to place your children into care because you can’t afford to feed them.
+It is no wonder that mental health problems for children and adults are rising, as the one thing families know is that children need love.
+However, love is not enough to keep families together and food on the table.
 Sadly, it has become a vicious circle that needs to end.

 Coronavirus; bringing out the best and the worst in humanity.

-As a community, we work together with Not-for-Profit Charities and Community organisations to relieve families in poverty.
-However, that only works if they know where these organisations are and what they must do to get help?
+As a community, we work with Not-for-Profit Charities and Community organisations to relieve families and children at risk of becoming invisible due to poverty.
+However, that only works if they know where these organisations are and what they must do to get help.